prepare.blog

 Use regular unscented liquid household chlorine bleach (6% sodium hypochlorite):

 Stir and let stand for 30 minutes.
 The water should have a slight chlorine smell afterward.
 If it doesn’t, repeat the dose and wait another 15 minutes.
-Purification tablets (Katadyn Micropur, Potable Aqua) work similarly — follow package directions for dose and contact time.
+Purification tablets (Katadyn Micropur, Potable Aqua) work similarly — follow package directions.

 Filtration

 Quality filters remove sediment, protozoa, and most bacteria depending on pore size.
-Not all filters remove viruses or chemicals — check specifications carefully.
-A Sawyer Squeeze or similar 0.1-micron filter handles most biological threats.
+Not all filters remove viruses or chemicals — you’ve got to check specifications carefully.
 For specific recommendations, see my list of top water filtration systems for new preppers.
 As a last resort, you can also build a DIY water filter from household items.

 UV Purification